-Imagine yourself, with your smartwatch on your wrist, roaming the streets without your smartphone, but staying online all the same.
-Such convenience thanks to eSIM!
-This virtual chip, a feat that operators such as Orange, SFR and Bouygues Telecom are eager to offer, transcends the connectivity.
+Imagine yourself, with your smartwatch on your wrist, walking down the street without your smartphone, but still staying connected.
+Such convenience is possible thanks to eSIM!
+This virtual chip, a feat that operators such as Orange, SFR, and Bouygues Telecom are rushing to offer, transcends the connectivity.

-No need for a physical SIM card, eSIM gives you real freedom: send messages, make calls or stream music directly from your smartwatch, wherever you are.
-Zoom in.
+No need for a physical SIM card—the eSIM gives you real freedom: send messages, make calls, or stream music directly from your smartwatch, wherever you are.
+Zoom.

 What is an eSIM for smartwatches?

-eSIM, or "Embedded SIM", is an innovative integrated SIM card.
-This 5 x 6 mm chip, soldered directly into the device, cannot be removed or replaced, unlike conventional SIM cards.
-It retains the same functionalities as an ordinary SIM, ensuring technical continuity regardless of the format used.
+The eSIM, or «Embedded SIM,» is a integrated SIM card.
+This 5 x 6 mm chip, soldered directly into the device, cannot be removed or replaced, unlike traditional SIM cards.
+It retains the same functionality as a regular SIM card, ensuring technical continuity regardless of the format used.

 The real innovation of the eSIM card lies in the following points:

-• Its ability to be reprogrammed, making it easy to change telephone operators without the need for physical replacement.
+- Its ability to be reprogrammed, making it easy to switch phone carriers without needing to physically replace it.

-• The transition to a new supplier can be done simply and digitally: by scanning a QR code provided by the operator, by using the provider's dedicated application, or by entering the eSIM information manually.
+- The transition to a new supplier can be done easily and digitally: by scanning a QR code provided by the operator, using the provider's dedicated app, or entering the eSIM information manually.

-Thanks to the eSIM card, your smartwatch becomes a miniature cell phone with cellular functionality.
-It's a technology that redefines the way we use our connected or "smart" objects, simplifying access to mobile networks and propelling telecom services to new horizons.
+With an eSIM card, your smartwatch becomes a miniature mobile phone with cellular capabilities.
+This technology is redefining how we use our connected or «smart» devices, simplifying access to mobile networks and propelling telecom services toward new horizons.

 How can eSIM be integrated into a smartwatch?

-Integrating eSIM technology into a connected watch turns the device into an extension of your smartphone that works on its own, allowing you to make calls, send messages and connect to the Internet even when your phone is away.
+The integration of eSIM technology into a smartwatch transforms the device into an extension of your smartphone that works on its own, allowing you to make calls, send messages, and connect to the Internet even when your phone is not with you.

-To activate this feature, the process is carried out via your watch's companion app on your smartphone.
+To activate this feature, the process is carried out via the companion app for your watch on your smartphone.

 Subscribing to the eSIM option

-Open the application dedicated to your smartwatch (the "Watch" application for an iPhone, "Galaxy Wearable" for a Samsung, or "Wear OS" for Android devices.
-Then subscribe to the eSIM option.
+Open the app dedicated to your smartwatch (the «Watch» app for an iPhone, «Galaxy Wearable» for a Samsung, or «Wear OS» for Android devices.
+Then, subscribe to the eSIM option.

 Activation and use

-Once the eSIM option has been activated, your watch is ready to send and receive communications.
-Whether you're making calls, sending messages or using online services, you won't need to carry your smartphone around with you.
+Once the eSIM option is activated, your watch is ready to send and receive communications.
+Whether for calls, messages, or using online services, you will no longer need to have your smartphone close at hand.

 Here's a video explaining how to activate the eSIM on your connected watch:

-N.B : If you're changing iPhones, some smartphones allow you to transfer eSIM settings from one iPhone to another via Bluetooth.
+N.B : If you change your iPhone, please note that some smartphones allow you to transfer eSIM settings from one iPhone to another via Bluetooth.

 Which connected watches are eSIM-compatible?